-BeWell‘s 6-bed residential treatment centers in Los Angeles, California are facilities designed for a private, secluded treatment experience
+BeWell‘s 6-bed residential treatment centers in Southern California, California are facilities designed for a private, secluded treatment experience

-For example, BeWell‘s 6-bed residential treatment centers in Los Angeles, California are facilities are designed for a private, secluded treatment experience surrounded by picturesque, natural California surroundings.
-In addition to comfortable lodging, the 6-bed treatment centers at BeWell’s Los Angeles locations have some extra recovery lifestyle perks like a luxury pool and spa, and exercise facilities.
+For example, BeWell‘s 6-bed residential treatment centers in Southern California, California are facilities are designed for a private, secluded treatment experience surrounded by picturesque, natural California surroundings.
+In addition to comfortable lodging, the 6-bed treatment centers at BeWell’s Southern California locations have some extra recovery lifestyle perks like a luxury pool and spa, and exercise facilities.
 Not to mention these facilities also offer high-quality, chef-prepared meals.

-While it’s true that such amenities are not required for successful addictions recovery, indeed few addictions recovery centers can offer such treatment amenities as those available at BeWell’s Los Angeles facilities, recovery from addiction can be a very difficult process.
+While it’s true that such amenities are not required for successful addictions recovery, indeed few addictions recovery centers can offer such treatment amenities as those available at BeWell’s Southern California facilities, recovery from addiction can be a very difficult process.
 Thus, anything that helps patients through this difficult time is going to facilitate long-term success, especially day-to-day comfort level and engagement.

 Benefit #3 of the 6-bed residential treatment program: Building a new identity!